 Forest Health Works Project (FHWP)

 The Forest Health Works Project was focused on job training and job creation in the landscaping, arborist, nursery, and related industries.
 From fall 2009 through December 2011, the FHWP mapped invasive plants impacting priority forests in Rhode Island and contracted for invasive management on selected sites.
-It was a partnership with the Rhode Island Department of Environmental Management and funded with a competitive grant from the US Forest Service.
+It was a partnership with the Rhode Island DEM and funded with a competitive grant from the US Forest Service.
 Both Rhody NativeTM and Youth Conservation League began as part of the FHWP.